baptistparty/blog/_posts/2021-09-11-Roe-and-partisan-alignments copy.md

 [Gabriel Malor highlights a quote from Judge Thapar about the inconsistency of Roe's jurisprudence.] https://twitter.com/gabrielmalor/status/1436375776362999809/photo/1

-Sometimes you will hear the religious left say that the Religious Right has fallen for a charade; Republicans won't overturn Roe, because they need the votes and the controversy to win.
+Sometimes you will hear the religious left say that the Religious Right has fallen for a charade; Republicans won't overturn Roe, because they need the votes and the controversy to raise money and have votes to win.

 Thapar's dissent is a reminder that national abortion law isn't set by Federal politicians.
 And my sense is that more and more federal judges (even Republican judges) would like to see Roe off the table.
 The Constitutional theory of Roe (extensions and penumbras) is an obstacle to the core of the Republican version of liberal democracy.
 So ending Roe is not *merely* the goal of religious people; capital doesn't like rules involving penumbras and implications, either.